Highfivery/referrer-analytics/readme.txt

 In addition, when plugin cookies are enabled, the user’s last known UTM values will be stored in a cookie that can be accessed by 3rd-party applications like [Pardot](https://pi.pardot.com/) for advanced conversion tracking.

-= Built for WordPress Developers =

-Referrer Analytics was built with WordPress developers in mind.
-Several useful helper functions are included allowing you to easily integrate with 3rd-party applications, implement advanced A/B testing, create referrer specific content & more.

 == Installation ==

 1. Upload the entire referrer-analytics folder to the `/wp-content/plugins/` directory.